InfiniteRasa/Rasa.NET/docs/setup.md

 - Microsoft Visual Studio 2017 or higher
 - .NET Core SDK and Runtime
 - Database System, either:
-  - MySQL Server and Workbench
+  - MySQL Server and Workbench or
   - Sqlite (no tools required, but a Sqlite DB browser might help)
 - Git